ashinkarov/agda-stacklang/gpce21-reply.md

 > I know that this can lead to some overhead, but is very clear and supports
 > modular change of semantics.

-This is not really about overheads, implementing custom dependent typechecker is far from trivial.
+This is about more than just overhead, implementing a custom dependent typechecker is far from trivial.
 Also, as there is no way to infer an arbitrary property about the embedded program, some manual proofs will be required anyway.